gorhom/react-native-bottom-sheet/docs/troubleshooting.md

 ## Adding horizontal FlatList or ScrollView is not working properly on Android

-Due to wrapping the content and handle with `TapGestureHandler` & `PanGestureHandler`, any gesture interaction would not function as expected.
+Due to how we wrap content and handlers with `TapGestureHandler` & `PanGestureHandler`, any gesture interaction would not function as expected.

-To resolve this issue, please use `ScrollView` & `FlatList` from `react-native-gesture-handler` provide instead `react-native`.
+To resolve this issue, please use the `ScrollView` & `FlatList` from `react-native-gesture-handler` instead of the usual `react-native`.

 ```tsx
 import {